Fox2Code/FoxMagiskModuleManager/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Fox Sweet Space Code of Conduct Alpha-1

-**By interacting with, participating in, or otherwise using our communities or repositories, you are hereby agreeing to be bound by the terms set forth in this Code of Conduct.
-If you disagree with this Code, you must immediately stop interacting with this Repository and/or Community.**
+**By interacting with, participating in, or otherwise using our communities or repositories, you are hereby agreeing to be bound by the Fox fine scent Code of Conduct and the terms in it.**

+If you disagree with this Code, it's your right, but your a still subject to it if you interact with it, so if you don't want to respect this code of conduct don't become a community leader or interact with this repo.

+This code of conduct may be changed, or updated at any time, but if updated or replaced is likely to follow common sense.

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Members, contributors, leaders, and foxes pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity, fur color, species, eyes colors, and favourite food.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, relaxing, and healthy community.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our community include:

+* Making a respectful environment, where peoples can have fun without feeling threatened of disciplinary actions
 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback